Nathan Bedford Forrest Statue

+The statue's owner, Nashville businessman William C. “Bill” Dorris, died in November 2020, bequeathing the statue to the Battle of Nashville Trust (BONT), a non-profit historical organization dedicated to preserving Battle of Nashville battlefield.
+In 2021, the Trust announced the statue was disassembled and removed from the site with no plans for its reinstallation.
+The Confederate flags, commonly referred to as the "Stars and Bars", remained until 2024, at which time they were replaced with current state flags representing both Union and Confederate states that participated in the 1864 Battle of Nashville.

-Design
+Design and construction

-The monument was designed by Jack Kershaw, a Vanderbilt University alumnus, co-founder of the League of the South (a white nationalist and white supremacist organization) a member of The General Joseph E. Johnston Camp 28 Sons of Confederate Veterans. and a former lawyer to James Earl Ray, the assassin of Martin Luther King Jr. In the face of public criticism of the installation, Kershaw defended the statue by saying, "Somebody needs to say a good word for slavery."
+The monument was designed by Jack Kershaw, a Vanderbilt University alumnus, co-founder of the League of the South (a white nationalist and white supremacist organization).
+Kershaw was a member of The General Joseph E. Johnston Camp 28 Sons of Confederate Veterans, and a former attorney who represented convicted assassin James Earl Ray.
+Kershaw defended the statue against criticism famously stating, "Somebody needs to say a good word for slavery."

-Bill Dorris, friend of Kershaw and owner of the statue, told NPR in 2011: "As an artist, mediocre.
-As a thinker, he (Kershaw) was way ahead of a lot of people in his time."
-Dorris described Kershaw's process of sculpting: "Jack got some materials that I use to make bathtubs with.
+Bill Dorris, friend of Kershaw and owner of the statue, told NPR in 2011, describing Kershaw: "As an artist, mediocre.
+As a thinker, he was way ahead of a lot of people in his time."
+He also described Kershaw's process of sculpting: "Jack got some materials that I use to make bathtubs with.
 And he started with a butcher knife.
 That's the end result that you see out there right now."
-Kershaw told an interviewer that his Forrest is "crying 'Follow me!'"
+Kershaw told an interviewer that he envisioned the figure of Forrest as "crying 'Follow me!'"